Property projects: Managing Contractor health and safety

 There are a number of reasonably practicable steps that need be taken during the procurement, start up, delivery and completion of projects.
 These need to ensure the health and safety of all involved are not put at risk.

 One of these steps in the tendering and contractor selection process is contractor prequalification to determine competency to undertake the work safely.

-For further information about the procurement process for school property projects can be found on the Ministry website:
+Further information about the procurement process for school property projects can be found on the Ministry website.

 The prequalification process involves verifying that the contractor has proven ability to undertake health and safety functions.